-Every year the entire AAA team plants trees at a school or community project in a Cape Town community to offset our agents carbon footprint.
-Since 2017 we have extended this and now include full Carbon Footprint compensation for all bookings.
+The AAA team plants trees at a school or community project in a Cape Town community to offset our agents carbon footprint.
+Since 2017 we have extended this and now include Carbon Footprint compensation for your clients bookings.

 In 2017, we became the 2nd inbound destination management company in South Africa to receive a Travelife certification.
 Travelife is becoming Europe’s leading certification initiative for tourism companies committed to sustainability.

 We are very proud that our passion for sustainable tourism was recognized, but also that more and more agents and tour operators worldwide are following in our footsteps to prove their commitment to sustainability.